EvgenyKarkan/ScaryFlight/README.md

 Please, use my code as you wish, but please do not use icons, sounds and any kind of image assets.
 Think difference ;)
 Thanks!

+Exclusive rights to distribute application through the Apple App Store belongs only to me.
+Copyright (c) 2014 Evgeny Karkan.
+All rights reserved.